Did a ‘Paleo’ Diet Full of Carbohydrates Make Cavemen Cleverer?

 But, the truth is that amylase doesn’t provide good results on raw starches.
 The situation is much better when it comes to cooked foods.
 Cooking is a process that makes potatoes 20 times more digestible.

 There is another solid evidence of the significance that carbs have and it can be found in human DNA.
-The closest relative to human in the animal world – chimpanzees, have DNA that includes two copies of amylase gene.
+The closest relative to humans in the animal world – chimpanzees, have DNA that includes two copies of the amylase gene.
 However, people have more copies – up to 18 in some cases.
 The more copies we have the more successfully we can use this enzyme and extract more nutrients from starches.

 When these extra genes were discovered for the first time, scientists believed that this enhanced amylase production in humans occurred thanks to the emergence of agriculture some few thousand years ago.
-When wheat and similar starchy crops became staple, the evolution gave people more amylase.
+When wheat and similar starchy crops became staples, the evolution gave people more amylase.

 This is what scientists believed for many years, but recent studies focused on human DNA found in European pre-agricultural hunters have shown that people had these extra copies before they developed farming.
-According to Thomas and his team, it was the fire, not agriculture, that lead to the development of extra copies of amylase genes.
+According to Thomas and his team, it was the fire, not agriculture, that led to the development of extra copies of amylase genes.

-If we compared the fossil evidence of hominin brains, we can see that the size of the brains started to grow drastically around 800.000 years ago.
+If we compare the fossil evidence of hominin brains, we can see that the size of the brains started to grow drastically around 800.000 years ago.
 Today, our exceptionally large brains use about 25% of the calories we take.

 However, they believe that this theory still needs to be analyzed more thoroughly because many elements are missing.